microsoft/typespec/docs/libraries/versioning/guide.md

 namespace Contoso.WidgetManager.Unversioned;
 ```

-If our versioned WidgetManager service depends on the Azure.Core library, we would specify it like this:
+If our versioned WidgetManager service depends on the Azure.Core library, we would declare it like this:

 ```typespec
 @service({